animal-tree/BrokenWisdoms-TheReturnofNort/Opposing-views.md

 </a>
 </p>

-I was transferred to the Mechanical Engineering department.
-It was there, while working under Chenliang (who symbolically led the deep learning side of the work, with me leading the deep learning side of the work) and Niaz (who was a great PI) that Chenliang informed me I didn't have enough papers, while in the middle of a paper-review for a paper with really positive reviews, and he would be deserting as my advisor.
+I was symbolically transferred to the Mechanical Engineering department.
+It was while working half-part there, with Niaz (who was a great PI) and team, that Chenliang (who symbolically led the deep learning side of the work, with me leading the deep learning side of the work) called me into his office to inform me I didn't have enough papers, while in the middle of a paper-review for a paper with really positive reviews, and he would be deserting as my advisor.

 The paper ended up getting accepted, after my termination and on the day before my last day as an employed student.